-Iminah Ahmad - Program Manager - African American Female Excellence
+Iminah Ahmad - Program Director - African American Female Excellence

 Sistah Iminah is an Educator, Cultural Strategist, Singer/Songwriter, Dancer, Media Personality and Oakland native, with roots in Jamaica, Texas, Nigeria and the African world.
 A living example of redemption & radical transformation, Sistah Iminah's goal is to inspire the original greatness of Africa to rise again, through education, music and activism.

 Her life journey can best be themed rising “From Ghetto to Goddess”.
 As a youth, she overcame many trials that trapped young Black women in the sex trafficking & school to prison pipeline.
 A product of Oakland’s African centered schools and OUSD, she has dedicated her life to helping all rise FROM GHETTO 2 GODDESS.

 As an educational activist, Sistah Iminah has been heavily influential in implementing key policies and initiatives aimed at improving life outcomes for students of color throughout the SF Bay Area.
 Her life's mission is to uplift the educational and life experience for African girls and women worldwide.